ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``upscaling_speed``
 ~~~~~~~~~~~~~~~~~~~

 The number of nodes allowed to be pending as a multiple of the current number of nodes.
 For example, if set to 1.0, the cluster can grow in size by at most 100% at any time, so if the cluster currently has 20 nodes, at most 20 pending launches are allowed.
-Note that although the autoscaler will scale down to `min_workers` (which could be 0), it will always scale up to 5 nodes at a minimum when scaling up.
+Note that although the autoscaler will scale down to `min_worker_nodes` (which could be 0), it will always scale up to 5 nodes at a minimum when scaling up.

 * **Required:** No
 * **Importance:** Medium